Failure is the f-word in international development. Unspoken in polite company, yet a reality we all must face.

 But if you read our project reports, we have “uneven successes”, “lessons learned”, and every other euphemism we can imagine just to keep from saying one simple word: failure.

 That’s why we have Fail Festivals – a celebration of failure as a mark of leadership, innovation, and risk-taking in pushing the boundaries of what is possible in scaling ideas from pilots to global programs.

-We are on an endless mission to make failure acceptable in development discussions.
+We are on a mission to make failure acceptable in development discussions.
 There is great value in examining our mistakes and learning from failure as we go beyond the easy and the simple.